Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Method

-\textbf{a.
-Use of Pre-trained Models:} Note that ViT~\cite{dosovitskiy2020vit} offers impressive performance when trained on large-scale datasets ($14$M-$300$M images).
-Available datasets for long-form video understanding are of significantly smaller scale compared to large-scale image datasets.
-Our proposed way to apply $2$-D interpolation to position embeddings allows us to scale them from single frame to shots and scenes, and enables us to readily adopt powerful models~\cite{radford2021learning} pre-trained on large image datasets for long-form video understanding without explicit temporal modeling as required in~\cite{bertasius2021space}~\cite{arnab2021vivit}.

-\textbf{b.
-Flexibility for Downstream Tasks:} Using $2$-D interpolation to the position embeddings of our encoder allows it to take variable-length shot-sequences as inputs.
+This operation offers flexibility and efficiency for downstream tasks.
+That is, using $2$-D interpolation to the positional embeddings of our encoder allows it to take variable-length shot-sequences as inputs.
 This enables our approach to be applicable to the common setting where the lengths of multi-shot sequences in contrastive learning are different from those available in downstream tasks.
+Moreover, as using $2$-D interpolation to the positional embeddings of our encoder does not add extra computation along the temporal dimension, it allows us to perform training efficiently which is particularly important for large-scale settings.